Eight Smart Tips to Keep your Family Pets Safe during a Hurricane

 When preparing an emergency supply kit for your family, don’t forget to include supplies for your pets too.
-However the best way to keep your pests safe during an emergency, is to keep them with you.
+However, the best way to keep your pets safe during an emergency is to keep them with you.

 Here are 8 smart and simple tips for pet owners:

 - Make sure that your cats and dogs are wearing collars and identification tags that are up to date.
 Put your cell phone number on your pet’s tags.
 Keep leashes and harnesses readily available for handling.

 - Ensure your pet is micro-chipped and that your pets’ vaccinations are current.

 - Have a current photo of your pet, microchip number and description in case you need to identify your pet, if it gets lost.

 - Pet carrier – if you plan to evacuate, have a properly sized pet carrier for each animal.